 Indian Journal of Pharmacy Practice (ijopp) is official journal of Association of Pharmaceutical Teachers of India (APTI).
 Indian Journal of Pharmacy Practice, a quarterly publication is devoted to publishing reviews and research articles in the area of Pharmacy Practice.
 Articles in the areas of clinical pharmacy, hospital pharmacy, community pharmacy, pharmaceutical care, pharmacovigilance, pharmacoeconomics, clinical research, clinical pharmacokinetics and other related issues can be sent for publication in ijopp.
-All manuscripts should be submitted in triplicate along with 'Authorship Responsibility Undertaking', signed by all the authors of the paper to,
+All manuscripts should be submitted online via Submission portal along with 'Authorship Responsibility Undertaking', signed by all the authors of the paper to https://ijopp.org/submissions.

-Authors should retain a copy of all materials submitted to the journal; the editor cannot accept responsibility for loss or damage to submitted materials.
 Manuscripts will be subjected to peer review process to determine their suitability for publication, provided they fulfilled the requirements of the journal.
-After the review, manuscript will be returned for revision along with reviewer's and /or editor's comments.
-One original copy of the final revised manuscript should be submitted for publication within one month after receiving the comments.
-It is also desirable to submit the final revised manuscript on a CD prepared in MS word version 6.0/95 or a higher version.
+After the review, manuscript will be sent for revision along with reviewer's and /or editor's comments.
+The revised manuscript should be submitted for publication within one month after receiving the comments.

 Submission of a manuscript to ijopp for publication implies that the same work has not been either published or under consideration for publication in another journal.
 Author/s publishing results from in-vivo experiments involving animal or humans should state whether due permission for conduct of these experiments was obtained from the relevant authorities /Ethics committee/Institutional Review Board.

-Manuscript preparation: Manuscripts should be concisely typewritten in double space in A4 sized sheets, only on one side with a 2 cm margin on all sides.
+Manuscript preparation: Manuscript should be typed, double-spaced on standard-sized – paper (8.5" x 11") with 1" margins on all sides.
 The manuscript shall be prepared in Times New Roman font using a font size of 12.
 Title shall be in a font size 14.
 All section titles in the manuscript shall be in font size 12, bold face capitals.
 Subtitles in each section shall be in font size 12, bold face lower case followed by a colon.
 The pages shall be numbered consecutively with arabic numbers, beginning with title page, ending with the (last) page of figure legends.
 The length of an Review/ Science Education article should not exceed 25 manuscript pages to include figures, tables and references.
 No abbreviations or acronyms shall be used in the Title or Abstract acronyms, except for measurements.
 All the references, figures (Fig.) and tables (Table) in the text shall be numbered consecutively as they first appear.
 No sentence shall start with a numeral.
 Abbreviations like “&” and “etc” shall be avoided in the paper.
 There shall not be any decorative borders anywhere in the text including the title page.
 The entire MS Word document with graphs and illustrations pasted in it shall not exceed 2 MB.

 Manuscripts must conform to the “Uniform Requirements for Manuscripts Submitted to Biomedical Journals” http://www.icmje.org/.
 The Content of the manuscript shall be organized in the following sequence and shall start on separate pages: title page (including author's name, affiliations and address for correspondence), abstract (including atleast 4 key words), text (consisting of introduction, materials and methods, results, discussion, conclusion and acknowledgements), references, figure legends, tables and figures.
 Titles should be short, specific, and clear.
 Beginning with the first page of text, each page should be consecutively numbered.
 For the Review Articles, the author(s) is absolutely free to design the paper.
 The Abstract section is needed for review articles too.
 The article should not exceed 15 manuscript pages including figures, tables and references.
 References, figures, and legends shall follow the general guidelines described below.
 For all other Articles, the following format shall be strictly followed.
 Title Page.
 The following information should appear: title of article (A running title or short title of not more than 50 characters), authors' name, and last name.
 The author to whom all correspondence be addressed should be denoted by an asterisk mark.
 Full mailing address with pin-code numbers, phone and fax numbers, and functional e-mail address should be provided of the author for correspondence.
 Names of the authors should appear as initials followed by surnames for men and one given-name followed by surname for women.
 Full names may be given in some instances to avoid confusion.
 Names should not be prefixed or suffixed by titles or degrees.